mapbox/mapbox-plugins-android/README.md

 ## Help and Usage

-This repository includes an app that shows how to use each plugins in this repository.
-[Check out its code](https://github.com/mapbox/mapbox-plugins-android/tree/master/app/src/main/java/com/mapbox/mapboxsdk/plugins/testapp) for ready-to-use snippets.

-Plugins are easy to use.
 A plugin is simply a library module built on top of the Mapbox Maps SDK for Android.
+Plugins can be easy to use.
 Currently, we are not requiring plugins to register themselves or to implement any specific interfaces so that they're simple to consume.

+### Test app

+This repository includes an app with examples showing how you can use each plugin.
+- To access ready-to-use snippets, [see its code here](https://github.com/mapbox/mapbox-plugins-android/tree/master/app/src/main/java/com/mapbox/mapboxsdk/plugins/testapp).
+- To run the application locally, open the [`PluginApplication`](https://github.com/mapbox/mapbox-plugins-android/blob/4ff768983323cc4a57791bcb577639109e4fd9ce/app/src/main/java/com/mapbox/mapboxsdk/plugins/testapp/PluginApplication.kt) file and replace `mapbox_access_token` with your own Mapbox token from [https://account.mapbox.com](https://account.mapbox.com).

 This might change in the future as we build more plugins and learn how you use them.
 We'd love to [hear your feedback](https://github.com/mapbox/mapbox-plugins-android/issues).